Are you inspired by old monochrome pictures of harmonious-looking flower gardens, particularly blossoms?

 Pansy Giant White Black Face is a perfect flowering plant because each flower boasts white petals with black centers resembling a human face.

 However, avoid planting them inside.
-They are best grown in a garden where they can receive warm temperatures and full sun.
+They are best grown in a garden with warm temperatures and full sun.

 A mature plant will reach about 6 to 9″ in height, with its flowers attaining 2 to 3 inches in diameter.